google/WebFundamentals/src/content/en/fundamentals/native-hardware/fullscreen/index.md

       }, false);
     </script>

 The above example is a little contrived; I've hidden all the complexity around the use of vendor prefixes.

-> Damn you vendor prefixes!
+Warning: Damn you vendor prefixes!

 The actual code is a lot more complex. <a href="https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Using_full_screen_mode">Mozilla